 It is ironic that a nutrient like vitamin C that is essential for so many things, even to life itself seems to “get no respect”.
-(Hence the reference in the title to the comedian who made that line famous.)

 The average person might know that vitamin C can help prevent colds.
 While that’s true, that is actually one of its least impressive benefits.
 A very thorough US National Institutes of Health fact sheet on vitamin C notes that as far back as the mid-1700s it was known that a sailor could die of scurvy without sufficient vitamin C. At the time the British Navy did not yet know that it was the vitamin C in the limes that cured scurvy and thereby saved untold numbers of lives.
 Because of that, British sailors became known as “limeys”.

 The US government claims that scurvy is no longer a problem.
 Okay, we no longer hear about people in Western countries dying of scurvy.
 However, I think the feds forget that, like most diseases, scurvy does not appear suddenly like a light switch turned on.
 Victims gradually develop the symptoms of low vitamin C and so their deaths may well be given a different label such as “infection” or one of the other maladies listed below.
 For example, bleeding gums (which are very common) are an early warning sign of scurvy.
 Gum disease develops because vitamin C is needed to build connective tissue such as the kind that holds gums to the teeth.
 Once that gum connection is weakened, bacteria can enter, and real trouble begins.
 (Oral bacteria are a risk factor for cardiovascular disease.
 Of course, a coroner will list the death as heart attack, not a vitamin C deficiency.)
 And what about osteoporosis?
 I don’t think that is a deficiency of drugs because those may make the condition worse.
 Surprisingly, a big study showed that vitamin C supplements reduced risk of osteoporosis and built bones stronger than diet did.
 A study showed that low vitamin C is associated with cognitive impairment and it was noticed that study subjects tended to have symptoms of scurvy even if they were not technically deficient in vitamin C.

 My vitamin C file folder weighs about 2 pounds, so, to keep this from becoming a book, I’ll just pull a few representative factoids from it: